Wurst-Imperium/WurstClient.net/_tutorials/how-to-install/wurst-7.md

                     </div>
                 </details>
                 <details class="padding5">
-                    <summary>I see an error message saying "An unexpected issue occurred and the game has crashed".</summary>
+                    <summary id="launch-just-crashes">I see an error message saying "An unexpected issue occurred and the game has crashed".</summary>
                     <p>
                         Like "Incompatible mod set!", this error message usually means that you didn't follow the tutorial properly.
                         Unfortunately the official Minecraft launcher sucks at providing useful error messages, so the usual "Exit Code: 1" can mean almost anything.